Skip to content

 3. Gather documents for all applicants

-Each person needs 3 months of payslips, 3 months of bank statements, ID, proof of address, and proof of deposit.
-Self-employed applicants need 2–3 years of accounts or SA302s.
+Each applicant needs 3 months of payslips, 3 months of bank statements, ID, proof of address, and proof of deposit.
+If you are self-employed, have 2–3 years of accounts or SA302s ready.

 4. 04